 - In 2013, 3,742 African Americans died of HIV or AIDS, accounting for 54% of total deaths attributed to the disease that year.

-Estimates of New HIV Infections in the United States for the Most-Affected Subpopulations, 2010
+Estimated New HIV Diagnoses in the United States for the Most-Affected Subpopulations, 2014

-African Americans face a number of challenges that contribute to the higher rates of HIV infection.
-The greater number of people living with HIV (prevalence) in African American communities and the fact that African Americans tend to have sex with partners of the same race/ethnicity means that they face a greater risk of HIV infection with each new sexual encounter.
+A number of challenges contribute to the higher rates of HIV infection among African Americans.
+The greater number of people living with HIV (prevalence) in African American communities and the fact that African Americans tend to have sex with partners of the same race/ethnicity mean that African Americans face a greater risk of HIV infection with each new sexual encounter.

-African American communities continue to experience higher rates of other sexually transmitted infections (STIs) compared with other racial/ethnic communities in the United States.
-Having an STI can significantly increase the chance of getting or transmitting HIV.
+African American communities continue to experience higher rates of other sexually transmitted diseases (STDs) than other racial/ethnic communities in the United States.
+Having another STD can significantly increase a person's chance of getting or transmitting HIV.

 Lack of awareness of HIV status can affect HIV rates in communities.
-Almost 73,600 HIV-infected people in the African American community in 2011 were unaware of their HIV status.
-Diagnosis late in the course of HIV infection is common, which results in missed opportunities to get early medical care and prevent transmission to others.
+Diagnosis late in the course of HIV infection is common in African American communities, which results in missed opportunities to get early medical care and prevent transmission to others.

 What CDC Is Doing

-CDC and its partners are pursuing a High-Impact Prevention approach to advance the goals of the National HIV/AIDS Strategy and maximize the effectiveness of current HIV prevention methods.
-Activities include:
+CDC and its partners are pursuing a high-impact prevention approach to advance the goals of the National HIV/AIDS Strategy: Updated to 2020 and maximize the effectiveness of current HIV prevention methods.
+Some of CDC's activities include:

-- HIV and AIDS diagnoses indicate when a person is diagnosed with HIV infection or AIDS, but do not indicate when the person was infected.
+- HIV and AIDS diagnoses indicate when a person is diagnosed with HIV infection or AIDS, not when the person was infected.